-Application: Please complete your profile at http://jobs.illinois.edu and upload your cover letter and resume, to include at least three contacts for reference.
+Application: Please complete your candidate profile at http://jobs.illinois.edu and upload your cover letter and resume, to include at least three contacts for references.
 All requested information must be submitted for your application to be considered.

-For full consideration, applications must be received by Friday, June 9th.
+Deadline: For full consideration, applications must be received by April 30, 2018.

 The University of Illinois conducts criminal background checks on all job candidates upon acceptance of a contingent offer.

 The University of Illinois is an Equal Opportunity, Affirmative Action employer.
 Minorities, women, veterans and individuals with disabilities are encouraged to apply.
 For more information, visit http://go.illinois.edu/EEO.
 To learn more about the University’s commitment to diversity, please visit http://www.inclusiveillinois.illinois.edu

 Campus-Wide Seminar Listings